Teach First: Criticism

-In response Teach First said that exam results were not the "whole story" of the initiative, and the number of children claiming free school meals was as important in selecting schools to be involved.
-Stating "Teach First selects the schools into which it places exceptional graduates through consideration of a range of criteria that indicate the level of challenge experienced at the school, including the percentage of free schools meals, the exam results at GCSE, staff turnover and the difficulties experienced by schools in recruiting new teachers."
+In response, Teach First said that exam results were not the "whole story" of the initiative, and the number of children claiming free school meals was as important in selecting schools to be involved, stating "Teach First selects the schools into which it places exceptional graduates through consideration of a range of criteria that indicate the level of challenge experienced at the school, including the percentage of free schools meals, the exam results at GCSE, staff turnover and the difficulties experienced by schools in recruiting new teachers."

 Teach First's relationship with businesses and deferred entry schemes has opened it to suggestions that it operates as an elite graduate scheme for them to recruit from.

-Teach First has also been said to place too much emphasis on schools in London, to where it places 40% of its recruits.
+Teach First has also been said to place too much emphasis on schools in London, where it places 40% of its recruits.
 It has been subject to criticism that London and larger cities are able to attract the best graduates, but coastal and rural communities struggle to attract these graduates.
-Brett Wigdortz in response said "We made the same mistake many implementations make – starting in the place where it's easiest to implement things, the big cities, and taking a while to get to the areas which really need it".
+Brett Wigdortz in response said, "We made the same mistake many implementations make – starting in the place where it's easiest to implement things, the big cities, and taking a while to get to the areas which really need it".

-The Teach First model whereby teachers enter the classroom after only a six-week summer camp can leave recruits feeling their in-class levels of support as variable.
+The Teach First model whereby teachers enter the classroom after only a six-week summer camp can leave recruits feeling that their in-class support levels are variable.
 A Teach First recruit has said the experience left her feeling expendable, saying the Teach First leadership were more focussed on expansion rather than the experience of recruits in a "survival of the fittest" atmosphere.
 Teach First had a 92% retention rate of recruits in 2012, with the recruit earning a "good" teacher label by observers.

-The so-called "London effect" where the capital has seen a turnaround in educational achievement since the millennium, which has seen Teach First (and other interventions such as the London Challenge and the rise of academies) being credited with the turnaround of education in London, has been analysed in an academic study as coming instead from gradual improvements in primary education in the capital.
+The "London effect", where the capital has seen a turnaround in educational achievement since the millennium, has seen Teach First (and other interventions such as the London Challenge and the rise of academies) being credited with the turnaround of education in London.
+However, an academic study's analysis showed that this improvement instead came from gradual improvements in primary education in the capital.